barseghyanartur/django-fobi/docs/index.rst

 Tuning
 ======
-There are number of Dash settings you can override in the settings module of your Django project:
+There are number of `django-fobi` settings you can override in the settings module of your Django project:

 - `FOBI_RESTRICT_PLUGIN_ACCESS` (bool): If set to True, (Django) permission system for dash plugins is enabled.
 Defaults to True.
 Setting this to False